Choltz95/warner_statement_project/README.md

 ##TODO and future topics
 A large number words used in the Form 10-Ks include the names of corporations, the names of people, and the names of places.
-Currently, we manually add these names to our wordlist, but named-entity recognition is an area of natural language processing which deas with extracting and classifying named entitities.
-There exist a number of approaches to implementing a system to do this, and further research could be done on finding existing systems or implementing our own.
+Currently, we manually add these names to our wordlist, but named-entity recognition is an area of natural language processing which deals with extracting and classifying named entitities.
+There exist a number of approaches to implementing a named-entity recognition system, and further research could be done on finding existing systems or implementing our own.

 ## References
 [depreciated]After the Deadline http://www.afterthedeadline.com/api.slp <br />